1. What is Risk and Volatility?

 So, how you cope with the impact of volatility on your risk tolerance?
 First of all be honest to yourself in terms of investment and stop acting on impulse.
 If you can’t digest the volatility then don’t invest in volatile avenues.
 If you think you need support please contact your financial advisor who is far more equipped with knowledge and tools to guide you to take an informed decision rather than you ending up taking a rash move.

+Closely following market valuations and instances of high volatility may help you to make wise decisions as regards diversification, asset allocation, and rebalancing.
 Volatility does not imply risk of loss.
 Volatility simply refers to the price fluctuation.
 Finally if you want good returns you need to take risk just as we take it when it comes to career or for that matter many decisions in life.
 The mantra is, just explore the unexplored and you will find the treasure you are looking for.
 But do keep in mind that some investments may be more volatile while others may be less, which one to choose from is purely based on risk appetite an investor.